timabell/timwise.co.uk/_posts/2024-03-14-why-do-automated-tests-matter.md

 # The "why" of testing

 So let's take a step back for a moment.
 Why do we write tests at all, what is the big goal that makes this all worthwhile.
-There's long been discussions of the "cost/benefit" of tests, and there is academic research that shows [teams that write tests are more productive](https://en.wikipedia.org/wiki/Test-driven_development#Benefits).
+There's long been discussions of the "cost/benefit" of tests, and there is research that shows [teams that write tests are more productive](https://en.wikipedia.org/wiki/Test-driven_development#Benefits).

 To put it simply, the goal of writing any software is working software for users and businesses; and they aren't going to be too happy when something that worked fine on Monday is now broken on Tuesday.
 I don't think it's news to anyone that the goal of software tests is to prevent regressions.
-But there are two pieces that this does't explain:
+But there are two pieces of the testing puzzle that this doesn't make explicitly clear:

-1. The more working features you add, the more you need every single feature and a quality automated test.
-When you add your 1st feature it's easy to do do a quick manual check and verify it's behaving.
-When you write your 99th feature, are you actually going to sit and check the other 98 again?
-Do you even have the time?
+1. When you add your first feature it's easy quickly check and verify it's behaving as desired.
+When, however, you write your _ninety-ninth_ feature how can you be _certain_ that the other ninety-eight features are all intact.
+The more working features you add, the more you need every single feature tested by a quality automated test.
 2. What matters is not whether your class has a unit test, but whether the software as perceived by the user / business still does the job they wanted it to do.

+Anyone who's written software for any length of time will laugh at the idea that "a change in component A has no possibility of breaking something unrelated in component B".
+Or as a more rigorous colleague pointed out, this is the problem of "emergence" in complex systems.

+If you lack even a small amount test coverage (in quality or quantity) for your system, and you allow this to grow then you suffer from the two horse-riders of the testing apocalypse:

+1. Manual testing efforts increase, sometimes heroically, sometimes in the insidious form of the separate "QA" role.
+2. More regressions (aka bugs) make it to end users, resulting in unplanned and often pressurized work to fix them.

+Some teams end up with more of one or the other problem.
+Without addressing the root-cause of lack of automated tests, the harder you push on one, the more you end up with of the other.

+This is a subclass of the generalized "[technical debt](https://charmconsulting.co.uk/2020/11/27/leaders-guide-to-technical-debt/)" problem that results in a catastrophic drop-off of ability to delivery anything at all if it is allowed to grow.

+# Mindset and Culture

+In the end, it comes down to the core beliefs of your individual engineers writing the systems, and the teams they operate in.

+If there is any part of them then that isn't 110% on-board with what I've written here, then test coverage ends up being haphazard and incomplete, and over time gets steadily worse.

+## Hero culture

+# Excuses

+## "I don't have time"

+## "The boss/client/manager won't let me"

+The "should I do a good job" question, as I like to call it.

+I often see all but the most experienced software engineers falling into the trap of assuming that the person they report to is sufficiently all-knowing to make any decision in any area.

 # Outside-in testing